FranzZemen/jopier-rest/README.md

    - Status 200 if found, status 404 if content not found with specific message "No content found" to distinguish from an endpoint not found, status 500 - server error

   - **POST /jopier/:key**
    - Saves the specific content.
-The body is the json content, and the key is the path parameter.
+The body is json and contains {content: 'content'} and the key is the path parameter.
 Note that the client can also send other stuff such as the authToken, but jopierREST middleware does not concern itself with that.
    - Status 200 if successful.
 Status 400 if body or key are empty or missing.

 #### Mongo Database Schema